A Latika team member helps a child paint a colourful house on an easel

 Play way method

-This unique method is aimed at practicing specific skills, through play or other fun activities.
-For example, stretching is made more fun for a child when he /she is asked to track his /her favorite sound making toy.
-A child is asked to climb stairs while singing a poem or counting each step.
+This unique method is aimed at practicing specific skills through play and other fun activities.
+For example, stretching is a lot more fun when a child is asked to track their favorite sound-making toy, and climbing stairs is more fun while singing or reciting a poem.

 Gross motor activities